KabirBatra/APCS-Final-Project/InsertCoolName/doc/README - Return of the toilet paper insurrection.txt

 Where will you need to click?

-Click on buttons to start tutorial(?) and start game and chose between easy and hard You can also click the pause button
+Click on buttons to start game and you can also click the pause button to pause the game
-You will need to click with the left mouse click on enemies to kill them within the windowed game!

 Will you have menus that need to be navigated?
 What will they look like?

-There will be two buttons: One easy mode, One hard mode Possibly a tutorial as well
+There will be two buttons: One play, one quit
+Then there will be an instructions menu, which then offers the button to the game

 Do actions need to be taken in a certain order?]